 Our family arrived around 10AM and the place seemed busy.
 There was at least one tour bus that we saw, and the parking lot was close to being full.
 I had no idea that it would be such a popular thing to see, but I guess I was wrong.
-Our little one was super excited to see the Snoqualmie Falls because she always seems to remember our trip to see Niagara Falls.
+Our little one was super excited to see the Snoqualmie Falls because she always remembers our trip to see Niagara Falls.
 We were really hoping she wasn’t going to be too let down for this one – haha!

 Upper Viewing Area

 As soon as you crossed the street and walked for just a few minutes you could see and hear the roaring Snoqualmie Falls.
-At the upper viewing area it wasn’t too crowded and you could easily find a good spot to see the view of the falls.
-After viewing for a few minutes, we decided to take the half mile trail down to the lower viewing area.
+At the upper viewing area, it wasn’t too crowded and you could easily find a good spot to see the view of the falls.
+After viewing for a few minutes, we decided to take the half-mile trail down to the lower viewing area.

 The trail down to the bottom was wet and muddy on this particular day.
-But regardless it was still an easy walk for our 3 and 7 year old.
+But regardless it was still an easy walk for our 3 and 7-year-old.
 Probably would take anyone under 20 minutes to walk straight down, but for us with many stops along the way it was closer to 45 minutes… There are lots of benches to sit on and things to explore on the way down the trail.
 The kids loved seeing all the big trees, and plants.
 But most of all, they liked discovering all the giant slugs that were on the sides of the trails – yuck!

 Lower Viewing Area

 The trail ended and there was a small parking lot, and a set of bathrooms.
 We headed back up the same trail we came down on.
-Obviously we knew going back up was not going to be as easy for our three year old.
+Obviously, we knew going back up was not going to be as easy for our three-year-old.
 She lucked out and got to ride on dad’s shoulders on the way back up which allowed us to get up quicker than coming down!